AQUATICS SUPERVISOR 38590

 May collect lists of needed supplies and order to refer to clerical staff for ordering.

-May provide training and resources for specific programs and in program management, ordering special supplies and awards, reviewing regular oral and written reports of program progress; may schedule pool time for special events and intrajurisdictional meets in swimming, diving, synchronized swimming, water polo and so on; may act as judge at such meets and events.
+May provide training and resources for specific programs and in program management, ordering special supplies and awards, reviewing regular oral and written reports of program progress; may schedule pool time for special events and intra-jurisdictional meets such as, but not limited to, swimming, diving, synchronized swimming and water polo.

 Consults with Swimming Facility Managers on staff preferences; assigns or recommends assignment of personnel to work sites.